osrf-migration/servicesim-wiki/Walkthrough.md

     [Msg] [ServiceSim] Started Checkpoint "Return to start" at 00:02:00.862

 ***
-### 8. Checkpoint 4: Return to start
+### 9. Checkpoint 4: Return to start

-Return to the room where the robot started the competition from.
+The last checkpoint consists of returning to the room where the robot started the competition from.

 Once the robot has reached the correct location, you'll see the following on the terminal: